mdxtoc/qtpi/docs/QKD_results.md

 I've encoded QKD in qtpi, and played around with it.
 The simulation has taught me a lot.
 I thought for a while that [I had found a (tiny) security hole](#cleverEve), and then that [I had made it a little bigger](#superEve), but I now realise that [I probably hadn't](#notreally).

+Or perhaps ...
+I discovered a tiny but real security hole, and plugged it.
+If so, one mark for simulation as an investigation device.

 ## The scenario

 Alice has a message *M* which she wants to send to Bob.
 She has a quantum channel to him (at least she *thinks* it goes to him), and a [Wegman-Carter hash-tagged](#wegmancarter) two-way classical channel to him.
 She [calculates the number of qbits she will need](#enoughqbits), and sends them, one at a time and picking measurement basis and value for each at random, to Bob.
 Bob separately picks a random basis for each qbit, measures it in that basis, and records the results.